shahmieaj/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
-Why not?. __No.
+Why not? __No.
 Containers are designed to be lightweight and ephemeral, storing changes in a temporary writable layer that is discarded when the container stops.__
-2. Can we run two, or three instances of debian linux? . __Yes, multiple instances of Debian Linux can be run simultaneously on different virtual machines, containers, or physical machines.__
+2. Can we run two, or three instances of debian linux? __Yes, multiple instances of Debian Linux can be run simultaneously on different virtual machines, containers, or physical machines.__

 ## Running your own container with persistent storage